Therealchainman/archive-cp/algorithms/number_theory.md

 - The maximum number of total prime factors a number can have is 19.
 - The maximum number of divisors a number can have is 240, and it is number 720,720.

+for $10^{14}$
+- The maximum number of distinct prime factors a number can have is 12.
+- The maximum number of total prime factors a number can have is 46.

 ## Finding all divisors of a number in square root time complexity